AC Transit bus fight: Thomas Bruso

 Bruso was born in Michigan.
 In addition to the "AC Transit Fight", another video involving Thomas Bruso was uploaded to YouTube.
 He was stunned with a taser twice at the Oakland Coliseum by police on August 3, 2009, for sitting in empty seats at a ball game, questioning what he did wrong, then for failing to immediately comply with police officers who demanded he move from the empty section.
 He was charged with resisting arrest and taken to a psychiatric hospital for evaluation.

 Interviews with Bruso

 Bruso was the subject of several interviews, including one shot in San Francisco by KRON on February 19, 2010.
 Nathan Hartley Maas, a graphic designer from Portland, Oregon, produced a documentary short titled I Am a Motherfucker, in which Bruso is interviewed about his personal background, day-to-day activity, and thoughts on his contemporary celebrity status.
 The documentary was uploaded to YouTube.

 Homeless

 Bruso was reported to have been evicted and homeless in 2011.

 Spread of the meme

 Within a short time of the original video going viral, musical and animated parodies about the fight began to appear on YouTube in a manner similar to the way parodies spread after the "Don't tase me, bro!"
 University of Florida Taser incident.
 The Huffington Post called the AC Transit Bus Fight "the fastest growing public fight meme ever".

-Video game memes

-Typical of the adaptations of the original video that focused on the fight as a form of video game was a Mortal Kombat parody called "Epic Beard Man – Mortal Kombat Style" and Mike Tyson's Punch Out.